1834 Quadruple Alliance: Contracting parties

 The initiative for the treaty came from the United Kingdom.
 Portugal, despite considering military support as essential, joined the treaty with little enthusiasm, seeing it as necessary and inevitable.
 Vilar believes that even Portugal joined the treaty "in a somewhat forced way".
 Spain, on the other hand, signed as enthusiastic, since it was seen as a diplomatic success, as the "crowning of the process of rapprochement with the United Kingdom".

-Moreover, the accession of France was at first viewed with reluctance by Palmerston, the British representative who signed the treaty, and was only achieved under pressure from Talleyrand, the French ambassador in London.
+Moreover, the accession of France was at first viewed with reluctance by Palmerston, the British Foreign Secretary who signed the treaty, and was only achieved under pressure from Talleyrand, the French ambassador in London.
 The final inclusion gives a secondary role to France, dependent on the rest of the parties; it was rather a moral effect to "dispel the rumors spread by the absolutist powers about Franco-British differences".
 For France it was a way to achieve an "institutional compromise that would support the Entente".
 Therefore, rather than out of interest in the Portuguese and Spanish problems, France's inclusion is understood by its desire for rapprochement with Britain.